oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

 ## Task 5: Upgrade Maven:

-1. Run the command below to upgrade your Maven version accordingly:
+1. Insure you have maven installed and a recent version.
+3.9.8 was used in this workshop which can be installed by Run the command below to upgrade your Maven version accordingly:

     ```
     <copy>